Aadya-Sharma/aadyasharma.in-old/content/blog/Charming-Evening-Field.8.md

 tags: []

 ---
-I've loved dogs since I was a child, and despite having a pet dog, I've always felt devoted to the dogs in my colony.
-Instead of changing my uniform when I got home from school, I would hurriedly pack bread, biscuits, and milk and rush to the park   behind my house to feed the pups that resided right outside the park.
+New Delhi: I have loved dogs since I was a child, and despite having a pet dog, I have always felt devoted to the dogs in my colony.
+Instead of changing my uniform when I got home from school, I would hurriedly pack bread, biscuits, and milk and rush to the park behind my house to feed the pups that lived right outside the park.

 I had named each of them and loved them as much as I loved my dog, which is why it crushed my heart to learn that the one I was closest to had been poisoned.
 I was too young to grasp why somebody would do such a thing, but now I am old enough to understand how people treat indies.

-I didn't know or comprehend the horrors of life as well as I do now, and I wish there was something I could do about it.
+I didn't know or comprehend the horrors of life back then, as well as I do now, and I wish there was something I could do about it.
 Seeing puppies live on the side of the road enrages and distresses me because they do not deserve to live in such a harsh environment; they require safe and loving homes.

 Indie dogs live in the toughest conditions and are subjected to maltreatment daily.
 They live on the streets instead of in a safe place because people are terrified of them and they either try to hurt them or call someone to take them away.